Knowledge Management System

 In today’s economy, businesses are always looking for an edge or competitive advantage.
 However, most businesses don’t have to look any further than the wealth of knowledge existing within their organization.
 Knowledge can be defined as the fluid mixture of framed experiences, contextual information, values, and expert insight used as the framework for incorporating and evaluating new information and experiences.
 In any case, a business’s value has a growing dependence on it’s “intangible assets”, which are found in gargantuan databases, various documents, and in the minds of their employees.
 The goal is to effectively harness this asset, organize it, and pass it on, which is knowledge management.

 For example, if a customer is having a problem connecting to the internet, the knowledge from previous experiences can be used to troubleshoot the problem instead of trying to reinvent the wheel.
 Simply put, organizations would be highly inefficient if every problem and experience had to be addressed as a new one.

 What is a Knowledge Management System?

-The definition of knowledge management are the tools and systems responsible for storing and retrieving organizational knowledge.
-A knowledge management system effectively improves collaboration, centralizes organizational knowledge, and even mines repositories for hidden and lesser known knowledge.
+The definition of knowledge management is the tools and systems responsible for storing and retrieving organizational knowledge.
+A knowledge management system effectively improves collaboration, centralizes organizational knowledge, and even mines repositories for hidden and lesser-known knowledge.
 By gathering and storing this knowledge, it can be easily passed on to others in the organization through training and seminars.

 Knowledge management tools are excellent at helping users extract and create new knowledge to enhance, transfer, and leverage new outcomes of knowledge.
 As one of the premier ways to improve business process performance, knowledge management tools are commonly used in business applications, such as information systems, computer science, general management, business administration, and public policy.